Alveley: Village

 Alveley has several historic pubs including the Three Horseshoes, parts of which may be 17th-century.
 The others are The Squirrel and The Royal Oak.
 There is also the Mill Hotel and a working men's club.
 The village has a primary school, small supermarket and newsagent and a few other small shops and eateries, in addition to its 'Parish Memorial Hall' and attached recreation ground which was opened in 1947 as a memorial to local dead of both World Wars.

 Cricket club

 Alveley Cricket Club was founded in 1908 and played at Coton Hall on the outskirts of the village, at the former home of general Robert E. Lee's ancestors.
 After the Second World War it moved to play on the Recreation Ground in the centre of Alveley.

-The club has invested heavily in its facilities.
 Its pavilion was built in 1981 and extended in 2007.
-The club has a potential player base of 100 people who regularly play for the club.
-The club has always had a strong commitment to youth cricket and the continued growth in its junior section.

-Off the field the club has an active social calendar and regularly hold family social events.
-Events include a six-a-side competition, barbecues, charity events and screening live sport in the Pavilion.

 Until the mid-1970s friendly cricket was played before joining the Kidderminster League in 1989.
 The club now plays in the Worcestershire County League (Saturday) with friendlies played on a Sunday.
 As well as the two Saturday sides we run a midweek team who play in the Kidderminster League, the club also runs a successful junior section for children aged between 4 and 17 years.